MISP/misp-website/_pages/governance.md

 # MISP Model of Governance

-MISP project is a significantly large open source project with the goal to make practicable tools and format to improve information sharing at large.
+MISP project is a large open source project with the goal to make viable tools and format to improve information sharing at large.
-In order to reach our goal, MISP project gathers feature requests, feedback and bug reports from different sources.
-As described in the graph below, we have different sources including MISP user-groups, direct community feedback via GitHub, MISP trainings and the yearly MISP summit.
+In order to achieve our goals, the MISP project gathers feature requests, feedback and bug reports from different sources.
+As described in the graph below, we have various sources that we use, including MISP user-groups, direct community feedback via GitHub, MISP trainings and the yearly MISP summit.

 ![MISP governance overview](/assets/images/governance.png){:class="img-responsive"}

 ## Features and Roadmap

-The features in MISP project are built from practical use-cases in information security, intelligence communities, incident responses team or fraud analysis group.
+The features in the MISP project are built from practical use-cases in information security, intelligence communities, incident response teams and fraud analysis groups.
-These groups provide their input via the different medium mentioned above.
-Some groups are actively developing in the MISP project but many others are providing bug reports, feature requests or proposals to enhance the project.
-As the various communities have common goals, the MISP core team maintains the list of features and prioritizes the implementation based on the impact and usefulness in the different groups and communities.
+These groups provide their input via the different methods mentioned above.
+Some groups are actively taking part in developing the MISP project whilst many others contribute by providing bug reports, feature requests or proposals to enhance the project.
+As the various communities have common goals, the MISP core team maintains the list of features and prioritises the implementation based on the impact and usefulness in the different groups and communities.

 ## Contributing